Eliza-Diggins/Pisces/docs/source/index.rst

     :gutter: 5

     .. grid-item-card::
-        :img-top: _images/index/stopwatch_icon.png
+        :img-top: images/index/stopwatch_icon.png

         Quickstart Guide
         ^^^^^^^^^^^^^^^^
-        New to ``cluster_generator``?
+        New to ``Pisces``?
 The quickstart guide is the best place to start learning to use all of the tools that we have to offer!

         +++